 Goal 1.
-Engage stakeholders in teaching them how they can benefit from IPM research, education, and outreach.
+Engage stakeholders to show benefit of IPM research, education, and outreach.

 - 1.A.
 Develop and pursue IPM priorities critical to supporting properly functioning social, economic, and environmental systems in the Northeastern region. - 1.B.
 Evaluate the effectiveness of the Center in providing information that is accessed and used by stakeholders. - 1.C.
 Communicate IPM in relation to pressing social, economic, and environmental challenges.